top of page

 Who Is Considered A "Refugee"?

 Asylum is the defense given to someone fleeing political violence, religious intolerance, or any maltreatment by foreign governments.
-Anyone seeking asylum can obtain the necessary legal help through an asylum immigration lawyer.
+Anyone seeking asylum can obtain the necessary legal help through an

 Applying For Asylum